Convolutions of sets with bounded VC-dimension are uniformly continuous: Introduction

-We shall look at this concept of VC-dimension in more depth in Section \ref{section:VCprops}.
-For now, let us just note that it has some nice properties, such as being invariant under Freiman isomorphism, and that the commonly considered `nice' sets in additive combinatorics, such as generalised arithmetic progressions and subgroups, have small VC-dimension.
+We shall look at this concept of VC-dimension in more depth in Section \ref{section:VCprops}, where we prove that it for example is invariant under Freiman isomorphism, and that the commonly considered `nice' sets in additive combinatorics, such as subgroups, generalised arithmetic progressions and (more generally) Bohr sets, have small VC-dimension --- as do some other types of sets not usually considered in conjunction with these, such as Sidon sets.

-As we show in Section \ref{section:stability}, having bounded VC-dimension is a strictly weaker hypothesis than that of stability: if $A$ is $k$-stable in the sense of Terry--Wolf then $\vcd(A) \leq k-1$, but there are sets of bounded VC-dimension that are not boundedly stable.
-While VC-dimension is certainly of interest in model theory, our motivation for this definition came instead from probability --- it is a natural assumption when studying the suprema of empirical processes --- and was indeed arrived at prior to \cite{TeWo:2017}.
-Although not our main result, let us for comparison state a version of Theorem \ref{thm:TW} valid for sets with bounded VC-dimension.\footnote{See the end of this section for a word on notation, in particular on the use of the letter $C$.}
+Our first results provide partial converses to these assertions about examples.
+We start with a statement about the finite field case, as considered in Theorem \ref{thm:TW}:\footnote{See the end of this section for a word on notation, in particular on the use of the letter $C$.}

 \begin{theorem}[{name=VC-bounded arithmetic regularity,restate=[name=]AR}] Let $\epsilon \in (0,1)$, and let $G = \F_q^n$.
-If $A \subset G$ has size least $\alpha \abs{G}$ and $\vcd(A) \leq d$, then there is subspace $H \subset A-A$ of codimension at most $C d \epsilon^{-C}\log(2/\alpha)$ and a union $W$ of cosets of $H$, contained in $A+H$, such that $\abs{ A \symmdiff W } \leq \epsilon \abs{A}$. \end{theorem}
+If $A \subset G$ has size least $\alpha \abs{G}$ and $\vcd{A} \leq d$, then there is subspace $H \subset A-A$ of codimension at most $C d \epsilon^{-C}\log(2/\alpha)$ and a union $W$ of cosets of $H$, contained in $A+H$, such that $\abs{ A \symmdiff W } \leq \epsilon \abs{A}$. \end{theorem}

-We note that a density assumption like ours is implicit in Theorem \ref{thm:TW}: the main claim is trivial if $\epsilon \geq \abs{A}/\abs{G}$, just by taking $H = G$.
-Let us also remark that the exponent of $\epsilon^{-1}$ is very reasonable here: certainly one can take $C = 4+o(1)$.
+As we show in Section \ref{section:stability}, having bounded VC-dimension is a strictly weaker hypothesis than that of stability: if $A$ is $k$-stable in the sense of Terry--Wolf then $\vcd{A} \leq k-1$, but there are sets of bounded VC-dimension that are not boundedly stable.
+The above theorem thus applies more generally than Theorem \ref{thm:TW}, but is weaker in not offering control on all the individual translates of $H$.
+Indeed, such control can fail in the bounded VC-dimension setup, but something like it can be obtained for a large collection of the possible $x+H$ --- see Theorem \ref{thm:ARBohr} and Remarks \ref{rmk:translateControl} and \ref{rmk:translateControlCPT}.
+We note that a density assumption like ours is implicit in Theorem \ref{thm:TW}, as the conclusion is trivial if $\epsilon \geq \abs{A}/\abs{G}$, taking $H = G$.
+Let us also remark that the unspecified exponent of $\epsilon^{-1}$ above is very reasonable: certainly one can take $C = 4+o(1)$ (but see Section \ref{section:aftermath} for improvements).

-A group-theoretic definition of VC-dimension very similar to ours was used in a paper of P. Simon \cite{Sim:2017} and was also arrived at recently from a graph-theoretic perspective by Alon, Fox and Zhao \cite{AFZ:2018}, who independently from this work proved a result along the lines of the above theorem using a different argument.
-We make some remarks on this in Section \ref{section:aftermath}.